Previous Post: Days 1 & 2 – Killarney (Chikanishing Creek) To Solomons island

 - campsite: east side of The Bustards

 Thanks to the fairly placid water we were able to take a direct route to the Bustard Rocks and its three lighthouse towers across an open and exposed stretch of the Bay.
 Thirty minutes later we were paddling our way into the image below.
-The main tower at 11.3 meters and the two smaller ones at 8.2 meters are square and painted white.
+The main tower at 11.3 meters and the two smaller ones at 8.2 meters are tapered square and painted white.

 The shorter front light towers – for the inner and outer ranges – were retired in 1999 but the main one still flashes out a beam every ten seconds.
 It was electrified in 1951 and a couple of years later the Coast Guard took over its upkeep.
 In 1965 the old lightkeeper’s cottage was removed; all you see now is its concrete floor.

 We stopped at the Lighthouse for lunch, getting comfortable on the west side of the main lighthouse.
-What wind there was going from the east/south-east.
+What wind there was coming from the east/south-east.

 The above cement platform also makes for an excellent landing pad!
 See here for a shot of a Canadian Coast Guard helicopter sitting there while the lighthouse is getting serviced.

-From the Bustard Rocks on the west side of the Bustard Islands group (apparently made up of some 600 islands and rocks) we headed up the channel between Long Island and Burnt island towards the Gun Barrel channel, well-known to sailors for superb anchorage spots at its east end.
+From the Bustard Rocks on the west side of the Bustard Islands group, which is apparently made up of some 600 islands and rocks, we headed up the channel between Long Island and Burnt island towards the Gun Barrel channel.
+It is well-known to sailors for excellent anchorage spots at its east end.
 Then it was further east down the channel between Strawberry Island and Tanvat island.

 Rick had noted a campsite on his well-worn map at the north-east corner of Tanvat but as we neared it other campers came into view.
 However, there are a number of good campsites as you paddle down the east side of Tanvat so we headed for the next one.